By Mart Woodall

 So, when you engage the communications realm in this manner, you create a single vendor from a list of five to 10, a single point of contact, with a local number, as opposed to a list of toll-free lines to call and get in the queue for service or support.

 No More Troubleshooting, Just Optimizing

-The answer to the headaches that plague many business managers, not just practice administrators, can be addressed by using an industry consultant rather than an in-house approach.
+The answer to the headaches that plague many business managers, not just practice administrators, can be addressed using an industry consultant rather than an in-house approach.
 How can you best spend your time?
 Is it working with patients and clients or troubleshooting communications systems?
 Here’s a list of considerations for your medical practice communications platform (a communications services firm can walk you through this checklist, helping you identify your overall system requirements one step at a time):

 - Number of users on the internet platform

 - Number of phone lines required for users and designated channels like “speak to a nurse,” “get a prescription refill,” or “make an appointment”

 - Types of phone equipment to be used (desk phones, mobile phones, pagers)